Quality

 Readmission Reduction Incentive Program (RRIP)

-Most hospitals in the nation are subject to penalties based on their performance on certain diagnosis-specific Medicare readmissions as part of the federal Medicare Hospital Readmissions Reduction Program (HRRP).
-The Commission previously encouraged reductions in unnecessary readmissions under the Admission-Readmission Revenue (ARR) program.
-The current episode-based payment model encourages hospitals to reduce readmissions, and enables hospitals to keep the savings from such reductions.
-To ensure savings are passed on the public, the Commission passes some savings to payers via the Potentially Avoidable Utilization (PAU) Savings Program.
+Most hospitals in the nation are part of the federal Medicare Hospital Readmissions Reduction Program (HRRP).
+Unlike HRRP, the RRIP has an all-payer focus and allows hospitals to keep the savings from such reductions.
+The Commission also passes some savings to payers via the Potentially Avoidable Utilization (PAU) Savings Program

 Key program components of RRIP methodology: